United States district court: Judges

+A judge who has reached the age of 65 (or has become disabled) may retire or elect to go on senior status and keep working.
+Such senior judges are not counted in the quota of active judges for the district and do only whatever work they are assigned by the chief judge of the district, but they keep their offices (called "chambers") and staff, and many of them work full-time.

 As of 2010, there were 678 authorized district court judgeships.

+A federal judge is addressed in writing as "The Honorable John/Jane Doe" or "Hon.
+John/Jane Doe" and in speech as "Judge" or "Judge Doe" or, when presiding in court, "Your Honor".

 Clerks

 Each district court appoints a clerk, who is responsible for overseeing filings made with the court, maintaining the court's records, processing fees, fines, and restitution, and managing the non-judicial work of the court, including information technology, budget, procurement, human resources, and financial.
 Clerks may appoint deputies, clerical assistants, and employees to carry out the work of the court.
 The clerk of each district court must reside in the district for which the clerk is appointed, except that the clerk of the District of Columbia and the clerk of the Southern District of New York may reside within twenty miles of their respective districts.

 The Judiciary Act of 1789 authorized the Supreme Court and the judge of each U.S. District Court to appoint a clerk to assist with the administration of federal judicial business in those courts.
 The clerk for each district court was to also serve as clerk of the corresponding circuit court.
 The Judiciary Act required each clerk to issue the writs summoning jurors and "to record the decrees, judgments and determinations of the court of which he is clerk."

 The Judicial Code (28 U.S.C. § 751) provides that the clerk is appointed, and may be removed, by the court.
 The clerk's duties are prescribed by the statute, by the court's customs and practices, and by policy established by the Judicial Conference of the United States.
 The clerk is appointed by order of the court en banc to serve the entire court.
 The role of the clerk and deputies or assistants should not be confused with the judges' law clerks, who assist the judges by conducting research and preparing drafts of opinions.

 To be eligible to serve as a clerk, a person must have a minimum of 10 years of progressively responsible administrative experience in public service or business that provides a thorough understanding of organizational, procedural, and human aspects of managing an organization, and at least 3 of the 10 years must have been in a position of substantial management responsibility.
 An attorney may substitute the active practice of law on a year-for-year basis for the management or administrative experience requirement.
 Clerks do not have to be licensed attorneys, but some courts specify that a law degree is a preference for employment.